FLiP: Towards understanding and interpreting multimodal multilingual sentence embeddings: Methodology

 \subsection{FLiP: Keyword extraction from embeddings}

 Keyword extraction requires a simple linear projection.
-Given an unseen sentence embedding from text or speech $\mb{u} \in \mathbb{R}^{d}$, we compute the logits and select the top-$k$ keywords:

-We then simply map the top-$k$ indices in $\mb{z}$ to their corresponding words in the vocabulary.
+Given an unseen sentence embedding from text or speech $\mb{u} \in \mathbb{R}^{d}$, we compute the logits $\mb{z} = \mb{b} + \mb{A} (\mb{B}\,\mb{u})$ and select the top-$k$ indices of $\mathbf{z}$, which we map to their corresponding words in the vocabulary.
 This process is efficient and does not require any additional optimization or search at inference time.
 We note that the bias vector $\mathbf{b}$ typically learns a $\log$-prior distribution over the vocabulary.
 This gives us a leverage to compensate the scores over frequent (stop words) words as will be shown in Section~\ref{sec:res_ner}.